Wiązownica massacre: Background

 The Ukrainian Insurgent Army had been carrying out massacres since 1943 in instances of Anti-Polish sentiment.
 These attacks were often returned by the Polish Underground.

 The massacre in Wiązownica was, according to activist Szczepan Siekierka, motivated by the killing of 10 ethnic Ukrainians, mainly women and children, in the village.
 This was, itself, a retaliation for the murder of a Pole.

 Massacre and battle

 In the morning of 17 April 1945, the UPA began their assault on the village from the San by entering from a farm.
 The UPA immediately began to kill the residents of the farm, while also engaging against the emerging militia resistance.
 Concurrently, the soldiers also set fire to farm buildings and loaded livestock onto carts.
-Supplementing the milita resistance, the LWP and National Armed Forces (NSZ) arrived.
+Supplementing the militia resistance, the LWP and National Armed Forces (NSZ) arrived.
 The battle lasted five hours, saw the deaths of approximately 100 people (including 13-17 attackers), and 165 buildings were burned down, then constituting nearly half the village.

 Additional reinforcements from Milicja Obywatelska arrived after the battle's end.